-The sample query applications are shipped as a deployed J2EE Web application (sample.ear).
-This component depends on a J2EE container to host the Web pages, a JDBC driver, and Java Mail API for displaying email results.
+The query applications are shipped as a deployed J2EE Web application (sample.ear).
+This component depends on a J2EE container to host the Web pages, a JDBC driver, and Java Mail API for displaying e-mail results.
 After the sample.ear file is deployed by the Oracle Containers for J2EE (OC4J), you see a set of JSP files that demonstrate the query API usage.

-The sample query applications include a sample search portlet.
-The sample Ultra Search portlet demonstrates how to write a search portlet for use in Oracle Application Server Portal.
+The query applications include a search portlet.
+The Oracle Ultra Search portlet demonstrates how to write a search portlet for use in Oracle Application Server Portal.

-When the user issues a query in any of the query applications, a hit list containing query results is returned.
-The user can select a document to view from the hit list.
-A hit list can include HTML documents, files, database table content, archived emails, or Oracle Application Server items.
-The Ultra Search sample query applications also incorporate an email browser for reading and browsing emails.
+When the user issues a query in any of the query applications, a result list containing query results is returned.
+The user can select a document to view from the result list.
+A result list can include HTML documents, files, database table content, archived e-mails, or Oracle Application Server items.
+The Oracle Ultra Search query applications also incorporate an e-mail browser for reading and browsing e-mails.

-The Ultra Search administration tool and the Ultra Search sample query applications are part of the Ultra Search middle tier.
-However, the Ultra Search administration tool is independent from the Ultra Search sample query applications.
+The Oracle Ultra Search administration tool and the Oracle Ultra Search query applications are part of the Oracle Ultra Search middle tier.
+However, the Oracle Ultra Search administration tool is independent from the Oracle Ultra Search query applications.
 Therefore, they can be hosted on different computers to enhance security or scalability.

-If you do not want to use the sample query applications, you can build your own query application by directly invoking the Ultra Search Java Query API.
-Because the API is coded in Java, you can invoke the API methods from any Java-based application, such as from a Java servlet or a JavaServer Page (as in the case of the provided sample query applications).
-For rendering emails that have been crawled and indexed, you can also directly invoke the Ultra Search Java email API methods.
+If you do not want to use the query applications, you can build your own query application by directly invoking the Oracle Ultra Search Java query API.
+Because the API is coded in Java, you can invoke the API methods from any Java-based application, such as from a Java servlet or a JavaServer Page (as in the case of the provided query applications).
+For rendering e-mails that have been crawled and indexed, you can also directly invoke the Oracle Ultra Search Java e-mail API methods.

-Sample Query Applications
+Query Applications

-The sample query applications are located in the \$ORACLE HOME/ultrasearch/sample directory.
+The query applications are located in the $\ensuremath{\tt SORACLE_HOME/ultrasearch/sample}$ directory.